ess-dmsc/kafka-to-nexus/CONTRIBUTING.md

 ### Branching

-- Branch your feature off 'master'
+- Branch your feature off 'main'

-- Create pull requests against 'master'.
+- Create pull requests against 'main'.

 ### Branch naming
 The names should start with the ticket number and contain a brief description.
 For example: